schleuder/schleuder-website/docs/index.md

 ## Maintenance

 {: .note}
-Please take care to have the following commands run by the user that owns your the directory of schleuder lists (by default `/var/lib/schleuder/lists`) to avoid running into file permission problems!
+Please take care to have the following commands run by the user that owns the directory of schleuder lists (by default `/var/lib/schleuder/lists`) to avoid running into file permission problems!

 Schleuder can **check all keys** that are present in the list's keyrings for (upcoming) expiration dates, revocation, or other reasons for not being usable.